settlemint/merkle-tools/README.md

-# A TypeScript fork of the merkle-tools package
+# A TypeScript merkle-tools toolkit

 Tools for creating Merkle trees, generating merkle proofs, and verification of merkle proofs.

+This a a fork of https://github.com/Tierion/merkle-tools, rewritten in TypeScript

 ## Installation